1. Output information

 Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.

-For more details on related releases, the official statistics release calendar is available online and provides 12 months' advance notice of release dates.
+For more details on related releases, the GOV.UK release calendar is available online and provides 12 months' advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.

 Back to table of contents